Category: Veterinary Dentistry

 Dental Care

 Dental Care There are 42 adult teeth in the dog and 30 adult teeth in the cat.
-As a result of domestication and commercially prepared
+As a result of domestication and commercially prepared foods, the need for most of the teeth in the pet’s mouth has diminished considerably.

 Norwalk Animal Hospital Client Education Article